-Please note that stimulants including Adderall and Ritalin are prohibited in Japan.
+Please note that amphetamine stimulants including Adderall are prohibited in Japan.
 It is not legal to bring them into the country (even small amounts for personal use), nor can you purchase them in Japan.
-In addition some anti-depressants are also prohibited.
-For more information see:
+Please see the separate document that was sent to you regarding bringing medications and medical devices into Japan, and if you have any questions, please see Ruth Wilmot or Jessica Lindoerfer immediately.